 Randal O’Toole has made quite a career of being America’s leading anti-planning planning expert, and especially its leading anti-transit transit expert.
-His biases are obvious but his points are occasionally good, so he’s sometimes worth reading a little closer.
+His biases are obvious but his he knows his topic and can make good points, so he’s sometimes worth reading a little closer.
 If nothing else, transit advocates need to hear more arguments from outside their own media bubble, just as everyone else does.

 Today he has a blog post asking if we are approaching “peak transit.”
-It’s a concise and readable display of his biases and insights.
+It’s a concise and readable display of his insights, techniques, and biases.
 So if you’ve never read O’Toole before, let me take you on a quick guided tour:

 “Billions spent, but fewer people are using public transportation,” declares the Los Angeles Times.
 The headline might have been more accurate if it read, “Billions spent, so thereforefewer are using public transit,” as the billions were spent on the wrong things.

 The L.A.
 Times article focuses on Los Angeles’ Metropolitan Transportation Authority (Metro), though the same story could be written for many other cities.
 In Los Angeles, ridership peaked in 1985, fell to 1995, then grew again, and now is falling again.

 O’Toole nicely summarizes the two fallacies that drove the sadly-too-influential LA Times piece.
 The first is that Los Angeles ridership is on a clear downward trend based on 2015 data, which is an illusion created by the Times reporters’ selective citation of data.
 [JW update: The trend is clearer in 2017, which doesn’t change the fact that 2015 data didn’t support it.]
 The second, more basic fallacy is that short term ridership is the proper metric for judging long term investments.
 That’s like saying that because the corn you planted wasn’t ready for harvest a week later, it was dumb to have planted corn.